JacquiGreenland/CubeMate/README.md

 ### ~975 mm imaging

-The mount was also tested with a substantially more demanding imaging train consisting of an SVBONY MK127 using it's supplied focal reducer giving approximately **975 mm focal length** pair with an Altair filter wheel, an Altair 585MM camera, and a ZWO off-axis guider with a QHY5L-II-M guide camera, along with a stepper motor, bracket, and a DIY Moonlite compatible focuser, in conjunction with the custom wedge and an EQ5 tripod.
-This payload is approximately 6Kg in total - a 1.9Kg counterweight was used.
+The mount was also tested with a substantially more demanding imaging train consisting of an SVBONY MK127 using its supplied focal reducer giving approximately **975 mm focal length** paired with an Altair filter wheel, an Altair 585MM camera, and a ZWO off-axis guider with a QHY5L-II-M guide camera, along with a stepper motor, bracket, and a DIY Moonlite compatible focuser, in conjunction with the custom wedge and an EQ5 tripod.
+This payload is approximately 6 kg in total - a 1.9 kg counterweight was used.

 Representative results with this payload included:

 - mature guiding around **1.2–1.4 arcsec RMS** near the celestial equator;
-- sustained sub-arcsecond intervals imaging more favourable high declination targets;
   - approximately **0.88 arcsec RMS** during a 240-second exposure;
   - approximately **1.15 arcsec RMS** during a 300-second exposure;

+- sustained sub-arcsecond intervals imaging a more favourable high declination target (C4);
   - approximately **0.59 arcsec RMS** during a 300-second exposure;
   - approximately **0.85 arcsec RMS** during a 600-second exposure.